CAT-SAM: Conditional Tuning for Few-Shot Adaptation of Segment Anything Model: Implementation Details

-\textbf{{ A. Implementation Details}} We provide supplementary training details beyond Section 4 of the main paper.
+We provide supplementary training details beyond Section 4 of the submitted manuscript.
 Across all experiments, we employ the AdamW optimizer.
 The learning rate and weight decay are set at $1 \times 10^{-3}$ and $1 \times 10^{-4}$, respectively.
 We implement the cosine annealing strategy as the scheduler, with a minimum learning rate of $1 \times 10^{-5}$.
 Our experiments are conducted using NVIDIA RTX A6000 GPU with 48GB of memory, where a single GPU is utilized for 1-shot adaptation and 4 GPUs for 16-shot and full-shot adaptation.
 In addition, for the extremely fine-grained experiments conducted on HQ-Seg44k, we adopted the same settings as in \cite{ke2023segment} for fair comparisons.

 For segmentation experiments over WHU, Kvasir, SBU-Shadow, MA.
 Roads and HRSID, we train 1000 epochs with a batch size of 1 for 1-shot adaptation, 200 epochs with a batch size of 4 for 16-shot adaptation, and 30 epochs for the full-shot adaptation with a batch size of 4.
+Table 4 at the end of this appendix lists the names of the used few-shot training samples.
 We apply random vertical/horizontal flipping and random cropping on each dataset for data augmentation.
 For input geometrical prompts, we employ the same strategy as HQ-SAM \cite{ke2023segment} by randomly assigning a point, box, or coarse mask for each object.

-As for segmentation over FLS and JSRT, we maintain the same training epochs and batch size except empirically train 500 epochs on 16-shot adaptation for FLS.
-Due to their unique geometric structures, we only adopt horizontal flipping.
+We adopted the same training epochs and batch sizes for segmentation experiments on FLS and JSRT, except that we trained 500 epochs on 16-shot adaptation for FLS.
+For data augmentation, we adopted horizontal flipping only due to the unique geometric structures of the two datasets.